 Is a cash advance right for you?

 A cash advance is often the best option for borrowers, especially when their credit score is low or if they have no credit history and don’t have access to other lines of credit.
 Would-be-borrowers may be scared of taking a cash advance because of the high APR, however, sometimes it is still the least expensive option.
-The fee for a bounced check, a late bill payment, or getting utilities turned back on after falling behind on bills can be anywhere from 1,000 to 2,000% APR which is considerably higher than the APR for a cash advance.
+The fee for a bounced check, a late bill payment, or getting utilities turned back on after falling behind on bills can be higher than the APR for a cash advance.

 Simply put, if a cash advance can help you stay afloat of bills that are piling up, it can save you more than it costs you.
 Another advantage to getting a cash advance is that you can access to the money very quickly whereas applying and obtaining a loan through a bank can take days or weeks.

-Any kind of borrowing can get you into trouble if you aren’t careful and a cash advance is no different.
+Any kind of borrowing can get you into trouble if you aren’t careful.
 A cash advance is intended to be short term.
-It’s expected that you’ll repay the debt within two weeks.
-If you can’t repay the full amount within two weeks, you will have to pay the borrowing fee again to extend for another two weeks and the APR can quickly get out of control.
+If you can’t repay the full amount by your due date, you may have to pay additional fees and/or interest to extend the loan and the APR can quickly get out of control.
 To avoid getting caught in a cycle of debt in which you are regularly applying for cash advances just to get by, you should take a close look at your finances before applying for a cash advance to make sure it’s feasible for you to repay your loan on your next payday without compromising your ability to pay your other bills.
 You shouldn’t make it a habit to get cash advances to pay for non-necessities.
 If you think it’s unlikely that you’ll be able to repay the debt in a one-time payment on your next payday, you may want to consider an installment loan which will allow you to break up your payment into several smaller ones spread out over a month or two.